January 14, 2021

 However, if you only want to export some parts of your old content, here is how you choose what to move:

 There are various options for you to choose from.
-For example, if you want to move posts, you can choose to only export posts under a specific category, posts that were only written by a particular author, posts created under a specific date range, etc.
+For example, if you want to move posts, you can only export posts under a specific category, posts that were only written by a particular author, posts created under a specific date range, etc.

 When you are happy with your choices, go ahead and click “Download Export File” and save the XML file to your computer.

-This concludes what you need to do in Site A. To get to the next step, go the WordPress dashboard of Site B.
+This concludes what you need to do in Site A. To get to the next step, go to the WordPress dashboard of Site B.

 Click Install Now under WordPress if you haven’t installed the WordPress importer.
 After installing, click Run Importer.

-Protip: The WordPress importer allows you to import from other blogging platforms as well.
+The WordPress importer allows you to import from other blogging platforms as well.

 Find the exported XML file and upload it to your new site.